3 Days In Melbourne

 Victoria’s capital, Melbourne, has a strong multicultural presence, and this has helped shape the vibrant, cosmopolitan city we see today.
-Although Melbourne is often overlooked for its glitzier counterpart, Sydney, or laid-back Byron Bay, having met some of its fantastic guides, wandered its quirky lanes and escaped to the stunning Mornington Peninsula, I can confirm that there is so much to offer.
+Although Melbourne is often overlooked for its glitzier counterpart, Sydney, or laid-back Byron Bay, having met some of its fantastic guides, wandered its quirky lanes and escaped to the stunning Mornington Peninsula, I can confirm that there is so much you can do in 3 days in Melbourne.
 In our opinion, it is well worth incorporating some time in this exciting place into a bigger trip within Australia.

 Sitting at the end of Port Phillip Bay and split by the winding Yarra River, Melbourne’s suburbs sprawl out along the shoreline.
 Without a doubt, this is Australia’s cultural hub.
 Rumoured to be the fourth-fastest-growing city in the western world, Melbourne boomed ever since the free settlers came from Hobart in 1835.
 It has been named ‘the world’s most liveable city’, partly helped by its riverbank setting, a lively centre and fanatical love for the creative arts and good living.